Top 100 Startup Accelerators List [2026]

 Startup founders must have a good understanding of equity management from the start of operations.
 As we see, all early-stage accelerator programs demand equity in exchange for participation.
 The equity game only becomes complex by the day with the addition of new investors and subsequent equity-based employee benefit plans.
 Thus, it is best to automate the equity management process as soon as possible.

 Eqvista is one of the leading software providers in this category.
 With years of equity management experience across diverse industries, this software is designed for a seamless equity experience for all startup founders.
 We also have a team of qualified valuation analysts providing 409a valuations to clients in all industries.
-Read on to know about our range of services.
 For further queries, reach us today.